Pennsylvania Intergovernmental Cooperation Authority: PICA Agreement

 PICA and the City of Philadelphia entered into an agreement based on the PICA Act, known as the Intergovernmental Cooperation Agreement.
 It provides PICA with broad access to the City's financial data.
 The underlying principle of the agreement and the Act was to provide PICA with a wide purview over City financial data so it can conduct independent audits, examinations, or studies of the City's finances in order to facilitate Philadelphia's fiscal integrity.

 Five Year Plan Review

-The PICA Act requires the development of an annual five year financial plan, to be approved by Philadelphia City Council and submitted to PICA by Philadelphia City officials.
+The PICA Act requires the development of an annual five year financial plan, to be submitted to Philadelphia City Council and PICA by the Mayor's finance officials.
 PICA staff reviews the plan and issues a staff report, which contains a recommendation to the Board on whether to approve or reject the plan.
 The plan is required to include projected revenues and expenditures for the current fiscal year and subsequent five fiscal years.
 Components of the plan must: